 Completing the Field of Study and Research Program Plan

-This question only exists in the Field of Study and Research Program Plan format for the Embassy-recommended application process, as of 2018.
-If you’re applying for the University-recommended MEXT scholarship application process, you’ll include this in the next section.
-I’ll point out where below.
+This question previously only existed in the Field of Study and Research Program Plan format for the Embassy-recommended application process, but was added to the form for the University-recommended MEXT application process in 2018.

 Recommended Heading: Research Background